 A basic understanding of oesophageal Doppler monitoring is recommended before starting the workbook and is available from your local Deltex Medical representative.
 Alternatively contact info@deltexmedical.com for assistance.
+A free app is available for iPhones and android called Deltex Guide.

-It would help to have an oesophageal Doppler probe and CardioQ-ODM+/CardioQ-ODM to hand, to become familiar with the equipment.
-Further useful information can be found in the CardioQ-ODM+/CardioQ-ODM operating handbook and a relevant anatomy and physiology textbook.
+It would help to have an oesophageal Doppler probe and ODM+ to hand, to become familiar with the equipment.
+Further useful information can be found in the ODM+ operating handbook and a relevant anatomy and physiology textbook.

-For further information or help with any part of the workbook, please contact your local Deltex Medical representative who will be happy to help.
+For further information or help with any part of the workbook, please contact the local Deltex Medical representative who will be happy to help.
+Deltex Medical can also offer a certificate on completion of the workbook.
+Send completed questions together with contact details to clinical@deltexmedical.com and an immediate reply will be given where possible.